unreno/syryu/README.20180302.DropSeq.md

 rmdir ~/working/_STARtmp
 ```

-###	RUN DATA (individually, should take about 2 hours)
+###	RUN DATA (individually, should take under an hour on Azure 16/128)

-Drop-seq\_alignment.sh takes about 1 hours, then dge.bash/seurat.R takes about 1 hours or so.
+Drop-seq\_alignment.sh takes about 20 min, then dge.bash/seurat.R takes about 20 min or so.

 ```BASH